11 Tips on Choosing The Right Coworking Space That Benefits Productivity

 Some spaces are too hot or cold for comfortable work, other ones feature excessive chatter from community members.

-When deciding upon a coworking space, go visit the location and have your Luxafor Meteo with you.
-The little gadget will seriously come in handy to assess whether the place is properly lit, well heated or cooled, has healthy humidity and CO2 levels.
+When deciding upon a coworking space, go visit the location and have your Luxafor CO2 with you.
+The little gadget will seriously come in handy to assess whether the place is properly lit, well heated or cooled, and has healthy humidity and CO2 levels.
 Plus it will help you tons when finding the best spot for your desk where you can have privacy from noise, as well as the best lighting and air quality to focus on your tasks.

 Source: Green Spaces